RULE 60. RELIEF FROM A JUDGMENT OR ORDER

 (3) set aside a judgment for fraud on the court.

-Writs of coram nobis, coram vobis, audita querela, and bills of review and bills in
+Writs of coram nobis, coram vobis, audita querela, and bills of review and bills in the nature

 of a bill of review, are abolished, and the procedure for obtaining any relief from a judgment